There are countless ways that you can reduce your ecological footprint, even when it comes to your bedding and sleep sets.

 An excellent alternative material that makes a great eco-friendly option is bamboo fabric.
 This material can grow over 80cm in just one day and doesn't require much water, while other materials like cotton can take several hundred days to fully bloom.
 This means that bamboo fiber can be grown and harvested incredibly easily without deforestation.

 What’s great is that bamboo also makes for an extremely comfortable fabric.
-Products like our Spruce Bamboo Cotton Pillowcases only get softer and softer over multiple washes, so sensitive sleepers will appreciate their excellent temperature regulation and non-irritating feel.
+These sheets only get softer and softer over multiple washes, so sensitive sleepers will appreciate their excellent temperature regulation and non-irritating feel.

 - Choose Products Made in "Closed Loops"